in ,

 A rock in your sock that is slicing your foot, for instance, could not even be felt by you.
 Unnoticed and untreated wounds might grow infectious.

-Infections of Untreated Diabetes:
+Infections in Patients with Untreated Diabetes:

 High blood sugar levels may reduce a person’s immune system’s ability to defend itself.
 Long-term diabetics have a higher risk of infection, reduced blood flow to the limbs, and peripheral nerve damage.